Michael-S/tempest/README.md

 cd -
 ```

 And then update line 10 of your `go.mod` file to reference it.
+The released
+versions of go-capnp are missing a few functions that this project requires. - Mike

 Then, run the configure script and then `make`.
 The configure script